heinzwittenbrink/slides-editorial-processes/lecture-1.md

 > Editors worth their salt work not for writers or publishers, but for readers.
 Kissane (2011) p.
 17

-> Paradoxically, it’s only by working tirelessly for our readers that we can genuinely serve our clients and employers Kissane Kissane (2011) p.
+> Paradoxically, it’s only by working tirelessly for our readers that we can genuinely serve our clients and employers Kissane (2011) p.
 18

+##

 > Acting as a user advocate doesn’t make you an impractical idealist.
 As we’ve learned from our editorial colleagues, if your content doesn’t work for the user, you’ve already failed.
 User advocacy is simply a way of ensuring that a project achieves business goals. •	 @kissaneElementsContentStrategy2011 p.
 47